LBNL-ETA/FMLC/docs/baseclass.md

 ```

 ## do_step
 The function to advance the simulator or controller.
 It takes in a dictionary and set the values of the inputs according to that dictionary.
-Then it calls `self.__compute__` to perform the computation, which the user needs to implement himself.
+Then it calls `self.__compute__` to perform the computation, which the users needs to implement themselves.

 ## get_model_variables
 Return all model or controller input variables as a list.

 ## compute:
-Compute outputs.
+Abstract method to compute outputs.
 Return a log message.
+Users needs to implement this methods in their `eFMU` subclasses.

 ## get_output:
 Get the outputs of the model.
 Argument `keys` is a list of the outputs to be returned.
 If `keys == []` then all outputs are returned.